mbuczko/revolt/README.md

 ## Plugins

-Plugins are one these guys who always cause problems.
+Plugins are these guys who always cause problems.
 No matter if that's boot or lein, they just barely fit into architecture with what they do.
 And they do a lot of weird things, eg. nREPL is a socket server waiting for connection, REPL is a command line waiting for input, watcher on the other hand is a never ending loop watching for file changes.
 Apples and oranges put together into same basket.